 First, define the strategic purpose.
 How do distributed health records, in this case, align with the organization's broader strategy and role in the ecosystem?
 Resist the temptation to start with a blockchain "strategy," and instead evaluate the ways in which the organization can serve as a platform to simultaneously contribute value to and extract value from the broader ecosystem.

-Common criteria include:
+Common criteria include the following:

 - Roles and governance.
 This includes how organizations and stakeholders allocate power, make decisions, set permissions, collaborate on code, etc.

 - Privacy and anonymity.
-Established across stakeholders and aligned with regulatory regimes and business parameters; it also informs the permission framework
+Established across stakeholders and aligned with regulatory regimes and business parameters, it also informs the permission framework.

 - Technology landscape.
 This includes incumbent systems, as well as requirements for cloud, edge, power consumption, etc.

 - Culture.
-From leaders to builders to consumers, blockchain adoption is only as viable as humans' trust and willingness to change
+From leaders to builders to consumers, blockchain adoption is only as viable as humans' trust and willingness to change.

-- smart contract development environments;
+- Smart contract development environments.

-- rules of validity and linkage;
+- Rules of validity and linkage.

-- identity authentication and private keys;
+- Identity authentication and private keys.

-- supervisory and regulatory nodes;
+- Supervisory and regulatory nodes.

-- integration mechanisms.
+- Integration mechanisms.

 There are a variety of constantly evolving approaches within each of these.
-Instead of conforming use cases and criteria to the technology, organizations should approach DLT as a menu from which to select and customize different combinations, in different flavors, for different business problems all while accounting for different legacy environments.
+Instead of conforming use cases and criteria to the technology, organizations should approach DLT as a menu from which to select and customize different combinations, in different flavors, for different business problems, all while accounting for different legacy environments.

-Distributed ledger technology is not a panacea or solution for all IT inefficiency.
+DLT isn't a panacea or solution for all IT inefficiency.
 Buyer beware of blockchain hype and experimentation for experimentation's sake.
 Rather, businesses should view DLT as a series of technological modules and concepts to be selectively chosen and applied.